An essential garden tool for neat, manicured lawns

 How big is your garden?

-If you have a large garden, or plan to trim far away from your house, consider an option that doesn’t have to be plugged into the mains for greater freedom of use and movement.
+If you have a large garden or patch of land, or plan to trim far away from your house, consider an option that doesn’t have to be plugged into the mains, giving greater freedom of use and movement.
 Similarly, a lightweight option will help you stay comfortable for the duration of the task.

 Also, consider how densely packed with plants your outdoor space is.
 For example, if you need to work around a lot of flowers, bushes or trees, a trimmer with a smaller head will allow you to do this without damaging them as easily.